 Back in June, members of the 49ers front office and coaching staff participated in the third annual Quarterback Coaching Summit organized by the NFL in partnership with the Black College Football Hall of Fame.
 The two-day event held virtually, aimed to build coaching and personnel development pipelines and strengthen diversity across the league.

-Twenty-two teams participated in the summit that featured sessions, panel discussions and networking opportunities led by NFL owners, current and former NFL coaches and college football coaches.
-Defensive coordinator Robert Saleh and 49ers vice president of player personnel Martin Mayhew joined more than 30 coaches and presenters to discuss varying topics including building a coaching staff, creating a winning culture and other best practices for career advancement.
+Twenty-two teams participated in the summit that featured sessions, panel discussions and networking opportunities led by NFL owners, current and former NFL and college football coaches.
+Robert Saleh and 49ers vice president of player personnel Martin Mayhew joined more than 30 coaches and presenters to discuss varying topics including building a coaching staff, creating a winning culture and other best practices for career advancement.

 Saleh held a presentation on his "10 Lessons of Coaching" to help minority coaches to climb the professional ladder.
 His list was highlighted on the NFL's social accounts: